ray-project/ray/doc/source/ray-overview/basics.rst

 2. Enabling end users to parallelize single machine code, with little to zero code changes.
 3. Including a large ecosystem of applications, libraries, and tools on top of the core Ray to enable complex applications.

-**Ray Core** is the primarily framework for building and Running Distributed Applications.
+**Ray Core** provides the simple primitives for application building.

-On top of that are several fundamental libraries for solving problems in machine learning:
+On top of **Ray Core** are several libraries for solving problems in machine learning:

 - :ref:`tune-index`
 - :ref:`rllib-index`
 - :ref:`sgd-index`